Mogens Alexander’s 3rd birthday in Windsor

 Later I recall another great opera singer with the same magical and commanding presence Jessye Norman.
 I never forget when she walked onto the stage at Chicago Symphony Orchestra, with Sir George Solti as conductor for Beethoven’s Ninth Symphony, one month after the death of my dear mother.
 Just so special moment for me.
 I have written about Jessye Norman in other places, see The Arts – Opera.
 I was privileged to be introduced privately to her one year later at the Carlyle in New York, where she gave our mutual friend and me a private performance late one night, singing negro spirituals and gospels in the hotel’s famous Bemelmans Bar.
 They open after closing the bar, as there was a piano, just for us!
 I had never heard her singing such gospels; little did I know that she was singing gospel songs in the local Baptist Church at the age of four.

 Jessye Norman was often portraying noble characters convincingly, both by appearance and by a unique voice that was both flexible and powerful.
 Her voice range was wide, from contralto registers to dramatic soprano.

 As to Maria Callas, recently, a new remarkable remastering of recordings by the iconic Maria Callas has been done with her singing 90 of the Most Beautiful Opera Arias.
 I play this a least a few times a week.

 The Morning of the Day Amey came into our lives

-Today the 19th of April 2021 it is 10 years since our Lady Rose was born.
-During all her ten years she has been the best dog anyone could wish for.
+Today the 19th of April 2022 it is 11 years since our Lady Rose was born.
+During all her eleven years she has been the best dog anyone could wish for.
 Always a loyal companion and friend.
 We hope she will be here with us for many more years to come and enjoy her time in this life.